chriszimbizi/posture-corrector/README.md

 - **OpenCV**: For real-time video capture and processing.
 - **Mediapipe**: Leveraged for pose detection and landmark tracking.
 - **Numpy**: Used for numerical computations.
-- **Playsound**: Used to play alert sounds when poor posture is detected.
+- **Simpleaudio**: Used to play alert sounds when poor posture is detected.

 ## Project Structure